Josephvs96/BluePeak-Budget-Backend/README.md

   Returns an object with:
   - error field if there is an error in the request
   - message field with the a success message

 - /outcomes/:id (The id of the outcome)
-  - GET : Returns a specific outcome document
+  - GET : Returns a specific outcome document.

-  - PATCH : Updates a specific outcome document
+  - PATCH : Updates a specific outcome document.

     _make sure to include the following json object in request body:_
     ```javascript
     {